-Cybersecurity Risk: Operational risks arising from, among other things, human or processing errors, systems and technology disruptions or failures, or cybersecurity incidents may negatively impact the Fund, its service providers, and third-party distribution platforms, as well as the ability of shareholders to transaction with the Fund.
-Cybersecurity incidents may allow unauthorized parties to gain access to or misappropriate the Fund's assets, shareholder data, or confidential or proprietary information, or cause the Fund or its service providers to suffer data corruption or lose operational functionality.
-In addition, authorized persons could inadvertently release Fund shareholder data or confidential or proprietary information stored on the Fund's systems.
-It is not possible for the Fund or its service providers to identify all of the operational risks that may affect the Fund or to develop processes and controls to completely eliminate or mitigate their occurrence or effects.
-Portfolio companies in which the Fund invests, including their service providers, are also exposed to various risks related to cybersecurity incidents, and the value of the Fund's investments in such portfolio companies could be adversely impacted in the event any such cybersecurity incidents occur.
-The Fund may incur substantial costs to prevent or address cybersecurity incidents.
+Cybersecurity Risk: Operational risks arising from, among other things, human or processing errors, systems and technology disruptions or failures, or cybersecurity incidents may negatively impact portfolio companies in which the Fund invests, including their service providers, and result in financial losses.
+Cybersecurity incidents may allow unauthorized parties to gain access to or misappropriate a portfolio company's assets or confidential or proprietary information, or cause a portfolio company or its service providers to suffer data corruption or lose operational functionality.
+In addition, authorized persons of a portfolio company or its service providers could inadvertently release confidential or proprietary information stored on the systems of a portfolio company or its service providers.
+The occurrence of any of these problems could result in a loss of information, violations of applicable privacy or other laws, regulatory scrutiny, penalties, fines, reputational damage, additional compliance requirements and other consequences, any of which may have a material impact on a portfolio company held by the Fund.
+It is not possible for portfolio companies in which the Fund invests or their service providers to identify all of the operational risks that may affect them or to develop processes and controls to completely eliminate or mitigate their occurrence or effects.
+Recent geopolitical tensions may increase the scale and sophistication of deliberate attacks, particularly those from nation-states or from entities with nation-state backing.
+Portfolio companies in which the Fund invests, including their service providers, are exposed to various risks related to cybersecurity incidents, and the value of the investments in portfolio companies held by the Fund could be adversely impacted in the event any such cybersecurity incidents occur.
+Portfolio companies in which the Fund invests may incur substantial costs to prevent or address cybersecurity incidents.

-Dividend Paying Securities Risk: Securities that pay higher dividends as a group can fall out of favor with the market, causing these companies to underperform companies that do not pay higher or any dividends.
+Dividend Paying Securities Risk: The Fund's investments in dividend paying securities could cause the Fund to underperform other strategies that invest without consideration of a company's track record of paying dividends.
+Securities that pay higher dividends as a group can fall out of favor with the market, causing these companies to underperform companies that do not pay higher or any dividends.
 A portfolio company held by the Fund may choose not to declare a dividend or the dividend rate might not remain at current levels.
 Changes in the dividend policies of portfolio companies held by the Fund and the capital resources available for these companies' dividend payments may reduce the level of dividend payments and adversely affect the Fund.
-Dividend paying stocks held by the Fund also may not experience the same level of earnings growth or capital appreciation as non-dividend paying stocks, and a sharp rise in interest rates or an economic downturn could cause a portfolio company to unexpectedly reduce or eliminate its dividend, if any.
+Dividend paying stocks held by the Fund also may not experience the same level of earnings growth or capital appreciation as non-dividend paying stocks, and a sharp rise in interest rates or an economic downturn could cause a portfolio company to unexpectedly reduce or eliminate its dividend.
 Securities that pay dividends may be sensitive to changes in interest rates, and as interest rates rise or fall, the prices of such securities may fall.
-The income received from portfolio companies held by the Fund will fluctuate due to the amount of dividends, if any, that these companies elect to pay.
+The income received from portfolio companies held by the Fund will fluctuate due to the amount of dividends that these companies elect to pay.